 The area around the Place du Capitole is buzzing with activity.
 Trendy cafes, restaurants and great shops line the nearby streets.
 It’s a happening area so check it out!

 Jacobins Monastic Ensemble is a Roman Catholic church built in the 13th & 14th centuries.
 It is a lovely example of Southern Gothic architecture.
 Go inside and view this unusual looking building.
 The slender columns supporting the roof resemble palm trees!

 UNESCO World Heritage Site -Canal du Midi

 Do a day trip on the UNESCO World Heritage Site -Canal du Midi.
 This canal runs from the city of Toulouse down to the Mediterranean sea (240 kms long).
 It is an incredible accomplishment of 17th century engineering.
-Press here of great things to do and organized tours.
+Press here of great things to do.

 Historical Mansions – Magnificent Architecture

 Visit the historical mansions (called hotels) by the wealthy “blue gold” merchants.
 Many of the mansions are privately owned but their courtyards are open to the public.
 Two of the mansions worthwhile visiting are Hotel d’Assezat (which houses the fantastic art museum -Fondation Bremberg ) and Hotel Dahus… Pop in and check them out!